-Since January 2013, Parochial Fees have comprised two elements: a fee payable to the DBF (sometimes zero) and a fee payable to the PCC.
+Since January 2013, Parochial Fees have comprised two elements: a fee payable to the DBF (sometimes zero) and a fee payable to the PCC (also sometimes zero).
 The PCC acts as agent for the DBF in collecting – and then passing on – the DBF fees except where PTO ministers take funerals at crematoria or cemeteries.
 In those cases the PTO minister should notify the DBF using the Retired Clergy Funeral notification form below, and the DBF will invoice the funeral director.

 Under the Church of England rules, the DBF can direct either generally, or in particular cases, that any fee, or part of a fee which would otherwise be payable to it shall be payable to a minister performing the service.
 Chichester DBF has made a direction, as set out above.
 Where the fee is paid directly to the DBF (i.e. where a minister with PTO takes a funeral in a crematorium or cemetery), the DBF will pay the minister the relevant portion, currently £135.
 For other occasional offices, 80% of the fee payable to the DBF should be paid by the collecting PCC to the minister providing the service and 20% passed, as normal, to the DBF.

 In some cases there can be confusion about which DBF or PCC is due a fee for a particular service.
 Guidance is included in the Church of England guide.

 Occasional Duty Fees

 Occasional Duty Fees are those paid to visiting or retired priests for conducting public worship, taking occasional offices, preaching and taking communion to the sick during a vacancy or while an incumbent is unable to do so for reasons of health.